Preserving, Rebuilding & Growing Business Value Through Crisis

-You need to address the urgent needs of keeping your family safe and healthy.
-You need to address the critical issues around employees, payroll, managing your cash and other realities of the current crisis.
+In times of crisis, you need to address the urgent needs of keeping your family safe and healthy.
+You need to address the critical issues around employees, payroll, managing your cash and other realities.
 Period!
 Absolutely!
-If you haven’t spoken to your bank about the financial relief bills that congress is about to pass, call them now!

 You also need to get back to business to the greatest extent possible as you address these – hopefully – short-term issues, even if you are doing it from your home kitchen table in your pajamas.
 During the last recession, I saw too many business owners slow down when they should have been redoubling their efforts.